Tal58/friend_tracker_app/README.md

 ### At the end of the project;

-- Improve coding skills within HTML & CSS & JS & ReactJS. useNavigate, useEffect, useState, useLocation, useNavigate hooks are used in the project.
+- Improve coding skills within HTML & CSS & JS & ReactJS. useEffect, useState, useLocation, useNavigate hooks are used in the project.

 - Use git commands (push, pull, commit, add etc.) and Github as Version Control System.